aristeap/emu_thesis_deployment_version/README.md

 🔷 For **audio** files:
 * phonetic and orthographic transcriptions where they can add levels, drag-n-choose a section of the waveform and add a label to it
-* add metadata ·informations about the recording, the speakers, the recording conditions, etc. They can also download the metadata form in IMDI form (_currently fixing a bug_)
+* add metadata ·informations about the recording, the speakers, the recording conditions, etc. They can also download the metadata form in IMDI form

 ![A GIF demonstrating the wav 1](assets/simple_user_wav1.gif)
 ![A GIF demonstrating the wav 1](assets/simple_user_wav2.gif)